Robertof/nixos-docker-sd-image-builder/README.md

     - listen on TCP port `11111` and wait until `build-nixos` connects and unlocks the process
     - after that happens, it will remove `binfmt_misc` handlers that start with `qemu` and leave the system clean

-## TODO

-- [x] Use a unique name as the `binfmt_misc` handler so that it's not needed to nuke the other pre-existing QEMU handlers on the system.
-- [x] Use a custom script to register QEMU as a `binfmt_misc` handler instead of patching the original one.
-- [x] Support native `aarch64` compilation